Evolution of the infrared luminosity function and its corresponding dust-obscured star formation rate density out to z~6: Abstract

 \section{Abstract}

-{We present a new determination of the evolving far-infrared galaxy luminosity function (FIR LF) and the resulting inferred evolution of dust-obscured star-formation rate density ($\rho_{\rm SFR}$) out to redshift $z\sim 6$.
-To establish the evolving co-moving number density of FIR-bright objects, we make use of the high-resolution ALMA follow-up study (AS2UDS), of the JCMT SCUBA-2 Cosmology Legacy Survey (S2CLS) sub-mm imaging in the UKIDSS UDS survey field.
-In order to estimate the contributions of faint/low-mass sources we implement a method in which the faint-end of the IR LF is inferred by stacking (in stellar mass and redshift bins) the optical/near-infrared samples of star-forming galaxies into the appropriate FIR Herschel and sub-mm JCMT maps.
-Using this information we determine the faint-end slope of the FIR LF in two intermediate redshift bins (where it can be robustly established) and then adopt this result at all other redshifts.
-The evolution of the characteristic luminosity of the galaxy FIR LF, $L_\star$, is found to be increase monotonically with redshift, evolving as $L_\star \propto z^{1.38\pm 0.07}$, while the characteristic number density, $\Phi_\star$, is well fitted by double power-law function, constant at $z < 2.24$ and declining as $z^{−4.95\pm 0.73}$ at higher redshifts.
-The evolution of the corresponding dust-obscured star-formation rate density was then calculated and is here compared with the results from a number of recent studies in the literature.
-Our analysis confirms that dust-obscured star-formation activity dominates $\rho_{\rm SFR}$ at cosmic noon, but then becomes progressively less important with increasing redshift: while dusty star-forming galaxies are still found out to the highest redshifts explored here, UV-visible star formation dominates at $z > 4$, and dust-obscured activity contributes $< 25\%$ of $\rho_{\rm SFR}$ by $z\sim 6$.}
+{We present a new determination of the evolving far-infrared (FIR) galaxy luminosity function (LF) and the resulting inferred evolution of dust-obscured star-formation rate density ($\rho_{\rm SFR}$) out to redshift $z\sim 6$.
+To establish the evolving comoving number density of FIR-bright objects, we made use of AS2UDS, a high-resolution ALMA follow-up study of the JCMT SCUBA-2 Cosmology Legacy Survey (S2CLS) submilliter imaging in the UKIDSS UDS survey field.
+In order to estimate the contributions of faint and low-mass sources, we implemented a method in which the faint-end of the IR LF is inferred by stacking (in stellar mass and redshift bins) the optical and near-infrared samples of star-forming galaxies into the appropriate FIR Herschel and submillimeter JCMT maps.
+Using this information we determined the faint-end slope of the FIR LF in two intermediate redshift bins (where it can be robustly established) and then adopted this result at all other redshifts.
+The evolution of the characteristic luminosity of the galaxy FIR LF, $L_\star$, is found to increase monotonically with redshift, evolving as $L_\star \propto z^{1.38\pm 0.07}$, while the characteristic number density, $\Phi_\star$, is well fit by a double power-law function; it is constant at $z < 2.24$ and declines as $z^{−4.95\pm 0.73}$ at higher redshifts.
+We then calculated the evolution of the corresponding dust-obscured star-formation rate density and compared it with the results from a number of recent studies in the literature.
+Our analysis confirms that dust-obscured star formation activity dominates $\rho_{\rm SFR}$ at cosmic noon but then becomes progressively less important with increasing redshift.
+While dusty star-forming galaxies are still found out to the highest redshifts explored here, UV-visible star formation dominates at $z > 4$, and dust-obscured activity contributes less than $25\%$ to the star formation rate density by $z\sim 6$.}

 \keywords{dust, extinction -- galaxies: ISM -- galaxies: evolution -- galaxies: star formation -- galaxies: high-redshift}